-In shopping for a Tele, I was considering the 1952 Reissue.
+In shopping for a Tele, I was considering the 1952 Reissue in butterscotch.
 But at $1225 street price, I was hesitant.
 Then my buddy Lance turned me on to Music One Workshop in Montana.
 Larry Miltech is a Fender Gold Certified tech.
 After a couple of phone conversations with him, he fixed me up with a new Made-In-Mexico Tele, also a 50's reissue.
-On Larry's recommendation I ordered brass bridge pieces to replace the stock chrome ones, and he drilled them out to make them into compensating bridge pieces.
-The link is an excellent illustration of the concept but my saddles are not from Vintique.
-I think Larry may have drilled them out by hand.
+On Larry's recommendation I ordered brass bridge pieces to replace the stock chrome ones, and he with compensating bridge pieces.
 He also replaced the stock bridge pickup with a Fender Nocaster Reissue pickup.
 To top it off, he did a great setup on it, including stringing it up to my specs.
 Add shipping & handling with the included gig bag and the total was $833.50, for a very fine guitar at 2/3 the price of the fancy-dancy one.
 And let me tell you, the Mexicans do know how to make a guitar.

 I packed the van up for a gig, and the load, as they say, shifted.
 When I opened the rear hatch, the tele fell out to my feet.
 When unsheathing it inside, I discovered the divot shown above.
 A hard case is definitely on my to-do list.